-- · Only supported on CHRP platforms - · Only supported in concurrent or service modes - · Not supported from standalone diagnostics - System performance will be degraded while running the exerciser, so it is recommended that customer applications be shut down before it is run. - At least 1 MB of free storage in /tmp is available
+- · Only supported in concurrent or service modes - · Not supported from standalone diagnostics - System performance will be degraded while running the exerciser, so it is recommended that customer applications be shut down before it is run. - At least 1 MB of free storage in /tmp is available

-From the TASK SELECTION LIST menu select Run Exercisers then the RESOURCES SELECTION LIST menu displays.
-From this menu choose the resources you want to exercise and then select commit to start the Run Exerciser task.
-An intermediate popup may appear stating system performance will be degraded.
-(The popup does not appear if the task had previously been selected).
+From the TASK SELECTION LIST menu, select Run Exercisers.
+The RESOURCES SELECTION LIST menu displays.
+From this menu, choose the resources you want to exercise, and then select commit to start the Run Exerciser task.
+An intermediate pop-up window might display, stating system performance will be degraded.
+(The pop-up window does not display if the task had previously been selected).
 Press Enter and the EXERCISER OPTIONS menu prompts for the type of test to run.

-The EXERCISER OPTIONS menu displays two options (1) Short Exercise and (2) Extended Exercise.
-The Short Exercise option exercises the resources within a relatively short time and exits.
-The Extended Exercise option allows greater flexibility and control over resources and test duration.
+The EXERCISER OPTIONS menu displays two options:

+- Option 1 Short Exercise.
+This option exercises the resources within a relatively short time and exits. - Option 2 Extended Exercise.
+This option allows greater flexibility and control over resources and test duration.

-After choosing the Short Exercise option, additional menus, pop-ups and prompts may appear for each resource.
-Please read any text and carefully fill out any prompts before committing.
-Next, the exercisers start, and the Device Status Screen displays.
+After choosing the Short Exercise option, additional menus, pop-up windows and prompts may display for each resource.
+Read any text and carefully complete any prompts before committing.
+The exercisers start, and the Device Status Screen displays.
 The exercisers runs 5 to 10 minutes depending on the number of processors, processor speed, memory size, and I/O configuration.

-After choosing the Extended Exercise option, additional menus, pop-ups and prompts may appear for each resource.
-Please read any text and carefully fill out any prompts before committing.
-Following, the System Exerciser Main Menu displays.
-From this menu the exercisers can be activated through option 1 where they will continuously run until halted (option 2) or exited (option x).
-See also the help text for information on how to use other available options.
+After choosing the Extended Exercise option, additional menus, pop-up windows and prompts may display for each resource.
+Read any text and carefully complete any prompts before committing.
+The System Exerciser Main Menu displays.
+From this menu, the exercisers can be activated through: